-My grandmother passed away three years ago, and as the good son, my father paid for the $6,000 funeral himself, even though he has an older sister who could have helped pitch in.
+My grandmother passed away three years ago.
+And as the good son, my father paid for the $6,000 funeral himself, even though he has an older sister who could have helped pitch in.
 My grandma left my father her house, even though he has a small house of his own.

 He wants to pay off his credit card debt, finish up everything in the house, and just lead a simple life.
-I sent him some money then, and one more time again this year, but something just feels a little off.
+I sent him some money then, and one more time again this year.
+But, something just feels a little off.

 He is eligible for Social Security next year, which I think will provide a boost to his income, but I'm not sure.
 Are you allowed to receive disability insurance and social security at the same time?
 I've also read that it's better to wait a little longer to collect social security so that his monthly checks will be higher.
 But, I'm stressed too, because he has other serious health issues which I'd prefer not to get into.

 My father has a lot of pride and he doesn't want to ask me for money.
 I know it embarrasses him to ask, even though I am happy to help.
 I'm not that wealthy myself, but I could afford giving him an extra $500 a month if I had to.

 He told me that he spoke to an “timber agent”, who has secured a contract to have loggers cut down an untold number of his trees and pay him a handsome sum of roughly ~$20,000.
 He said he'd still have many trees left, and a lot of the big ones were rotting away anyway, and would eventually fall down.

-The only issue is that if he receives $20,000, he will lose his disability benefits because there is a low income ceiling to qualify (even though he’s not cutting down the trees himself, he would still have to claim all the income.
-The government won’t give out disability benefits to people making income over ~12,000/year because they assume you can’t work if you’re disabled).
 He could apply for social security next year, but he would get about $400 less a month.
-That’s a full $4,800 a year lost for a man who doesn’t know when he’ll be able to work again.
-He’s stuck between a rock and a hard place because he needs more money to survive and pay off his credit card debt.
-Yet if he proceeds with the monetization of his land, he’ll get penalized from the government.
-Oh, how I despise the government with all its rules.
-He’s a military veteran too.
-Why can’t the government just take care of our troops when they are in need?
+That's a full $4,800 a year lost for a man who doesn't know when he'll be able to work again.
+He's stuck between a rock and a hard place because he needs more money to survive and pay off his credit card debt.

 He said he'd like to have the logging company send me the $20,000 in proceeds so that he can still receive his much needed disability benefits, and pay me back for all the times I've helped him.
 And, when the time comes where he could use some money, and if Social Security isn't enough, he'd kindly ask me to help him out.

 I'm also curious to know what other ramifications there are for accepting this money.
 Will filing a Schedule C raise red flags?
 Will I get audited?
 Are only those who file Schedule Cs and load them up with expenses to make it loss making so they can pay less taxes at risk?

-Our tax code is so complicated, I'm not sure about anything.
+Our tax code is so complicated.
+I'm not sure about anything.
 All I want to do is empower my father to help himself.
 He doesn't want my money and by accepting this money, it'll allow him to keep his disability benefits, show that he can help out his son, and demonstrate that not all is lost, and that even with a bad back at 61, he's able to produce some income.